Pastoral Care at Settle College

 All students are set home learning tasks and should record these in their study planner.
 The amount and type will vary with the subjects they are taking.
 This work is of great importance and must be done fully and regularly.
 Parents are asked to assist with this by providing a warm, quiet place to study, if at all possible.
 If your son or daughter has difficulties with home learning, please tell the tutor so that the matter can be attended to.
 Parents are asked to check that home learning is being completed, and to check their child’s planner on a regular basis.

 At Settle College we pride ourselves on the care, guidance and support we offer to students beyond the classroom.
 If you have any queries or concerns regarding your child there are a number of people that you may wish to contact.
 For any general concerns or information please contact your child’s Form Tutor in the first instance.
-There is also a Pastoral Officer attached to your child’s year group whose role it is to oversee any behaviour, attendance or social issues.
-A Learning Manager will have a specific view of your child’s academic performance and progress across all his/her subjects.
+There is also a Student Services Team whose role it is to oversee any behaviour, attendance or social issues.

-Mrs Jayne Lodge (Pastoral Support Years 9-11; Special Educational Needs Coordinator)
+Mrs Jayne Lodge (Assistant Headteacher, Student Services; Special Educational Needs Coordinator)

 At Settle College we place great emphasis on rewarding both work and effort as often as possible.
 This can be in subject areas or in tutor time.
 Staff recognise students’ positive attitudes, contribution to the community and helping other students, and in addition to oral feedback and praise, staff will award housepoints.